 - Regular Physical Activity

-- Stop Smoking and Limit Drinking to 60 ml/day stiff drinks.
+- Stop Smoking and Limit Drinking to 60 ml/day of stiff drinks.

 - Regular Physical checkups